rubenhortas/rubenhortas.github.io/_posts/2023-10-22-iptables-starting-point.md

 ## Saving iptables rules

 If we don't persist our rules, they will be deleted upon reboot.

+The best and recommended way to make iptables rules persistent is by using the `iptables-persistent` package.

+If we don't have `iptables-persistent` installed, we install it:

+`sudo apt install iptables-persistent`

+* During the installation, you will be prompted whether to save your current IPv4 and IPv6 rules.
+Choose "Yes" for both if you have already configured your firewall.

+To save our current rulings (if we skipped during installation or we made changes):

-`sudo iptables-save`
+`sudo netfilter-persistent save`

+* The iptables-persistent service is automatically configured to load the rules from iptables (ipv4) and ip6tables (ipv6) during system startup.

 If you are going to use this as configuration basis rember a few things:
-* Check the configuration and **set the parameters of your computer** (e.g.: set your computer ip address and the packet limits of the rules).
+* Check the configuration and **set the parameters of your computer** (e.g.: set your computer ip address, interface[s], and the packet limits of the rules).
 * These are basically protection rules and only allows basic common services as DNS, SSH, NTP and HTTP[S].
 Below you have to add the rules that allow legitimate services traffic from your host.
 * Think about your computer needs.
 Every host has needs and they may not be the same as mine.
 * I set these rules without specify interfaces.In some hosts different interfaces have different needs.